-IB students can do literature at either Higher or Standard level.
-For part of the course they study, in translation, texts that were not originally written in English, such as Ibsen’s A Doll’s House, Brecht’s Mother Courage and her Children or Flaubert’s Madame Bovary.
-A separate IB course, for most students whose first language is not English, covers both language and literature – they study writing from various genres and media, with literary texts such as Jane Austen’s Northanger Abbey and Shakespeare’s Macbeth.
+IB students opt to study literature at either Higher or Standard level.
+For part of the course they study (in translation) texts that were not originally written in English, such as Ibsen’s 'A Doll’s House', Brecht’s 'Mother Courage and her children' or Flaubert’s 'Madame Bovary'.
+A separate IB course, for students whose first language is not English, covers both language and literature – they study writing from various genres and media, with literary texts such as Jane Austen’s 'Northanger Abbey' and Shakespeare’s 'Macbeth'.

 We actively encourage talented Sixth Form students to apply for entry to leading universities, including Oxbridge and offer support throughout the application process.
 From guidance in writing personal statements to preparation for the ELAT entrance examination and practice in interview technique we offer tailored guidance.
 We encourage all students to read widely and to see plays brought to life in theatre performances.
 Worth Literary Society lectures have covered topics such as ‘The Poetry of Empire’, ‘Who Are the Real Villains in Shakespeare’s Comedies?’ and ‘Certainty and Doubt in Victorian Literature’.
 Year 10 students have taken part in Shakespeare workshops at the Globe Theatre in London.
 Students can also enter poetry and essay competitions